 Nationwide House Price Index

-House prices rose by 2.1% during the last month
+House prices fell by 0.9% during the last month

-House price increased by 11.0% over the last year
+House prices increased by 7.2% over the last year

 Nationwide House Price Index Chart

 Nationwide House Price Index Commentary